 In 2017, with some time on my hands, I took a stab at writing songs for the first time and enlisted the help of an old friend, Tony Sarno, a veteran blues musician in Nashville, to record three originals and some favorite covers, with renown session players, including Muscle Shoals veterans Clayton Ivey and Bob Wray.
 The result was the EP Happy Ending, including the title track, which got some radio play and charted in Europe, and Jake Brakes, a fan favorite to this day.
 To my great surprise, people seemed to like the original music and I certainly enjoyed the process, so I decided to keep writing and recording.

 In 2018, I released Second Gear, an album featuring live performance favorites Darty Time, Call Me One for the Road and Repo Man, and Won’t Forget and Wondering Why, both of which charted on the Billboard Country Breakout Chart and hit #1 on Europe’s Hotdisc Top 40.
-Next, I worked with accomplished Nashville producer Brad Hill for the first time on three songs included on High Gear, with Tequila Won’t Solve Your Problems charting at #1 in Europe and instantly becoming a staple of live performances.
+Next, I worked with accomplished Nashville producer Brad Hill for the first time on three songs included on an EP titled High Gear, with Tequila Won’t Solve Your Problems charting at #1 in Europe and instantly becoming a staple of live performances.
 High Gear also includes Sorry Excuses, my first collaboration with the amazing Bekka Bramlett.
 Sorry Excuses was picked up by blues radio and charted #2 on Roots Radio Chicago Blues song chart and High Gear hit #15 on the album chart.

 In 2020, I released Out and Runnin Round, a collection of country rock originals produced by Tony Sarno and featuring Clayton Ivey, Ed Green and David Hood from the famed Muscle Shoals Rhythm Section.
 I also released What We Believe, a collection of Americana originals produced by Brad Hill.
 What We Believe got some pickup on Americana radio and reached #15 on the Roots Radio Americana Country Album Chart.